ejoneid/IMDb-mini/README.md

 ## What do you have to do to run the application?

 First, clone the project by writing `git clone git@gitlab.com:EirikJoneid/assignment3.git` in the terminal of your choice.
-Make sure you have PostgreSQL installed, with pgAdmin 4.
-In the file `application.properties` you can change the credentials to match yours in pgAdmin 4.
+Make sure you have PostgreSQL installed with an empty database called `movieCharactersDB` intialized.
+In the file `application.properties` you can change the configuration to match your PostgreSQL configuration.
 Then run the application, this seeds the database, and you're free to test the API.

 ## Documentation by Swagger